 Alternatively, there’s a good train service from St. Pancras: two changes, journey time about 10 hours.
 And if you’re driving, the route is straightforward, and can be done from London in a day (co-driver recommended).

 The town itself is delightful: lots of carefully-preserved historic character, a welcoming attitude from the locals, plenty of things to see and do, and many places to stay, shop and eat.

-This is cycling country, so it’s not surprising that there are two serious Bike shops in town.
-Faubourg du Cycle is located on the south bank, at the end of the Rue Boileau, which naturally creates some positive bias.
+This is cycling country, so it’s not surprising that there are two proper Bike shops in town.
+Faubourg du Cycle is located on the south bank, at the end of the Rue Boileau, as it happens.
 Further out towards Creysse, Périgord Cycles has a comprehensive range of well-known brands.
 Both of them can offer bikes for hire.
 There are also some individual bike-builders and tour organisers in the area who might be able to help if you are looking for something special.

 The rowing scene

 Using Bergerac as a base, you might also like to visit the famous rowing lake at Brive, which is about an hour’s drive away.
 An ideal place for time-trial work.
-Also within easy reach is my friend Alan Whitwell’s Penne Sculling establishment on the River Lot, which has some of the best training conditions you’ll find anywhere.
+Also within easy reach is Alan Whitwell’s excellent Penne Sculling base on the River Lot, which has some of the best training conditions you’ll find anywhere.

 Take a look at our River Map for more info on the Bergerac stretch of water.